 Is Europe the new Friend of China

-Contrary to recent studies, the future of Chinese investments into Europe remains positive.
+Contrary to recent studies, the future of Chinese investments in Europe remains positive.
 Here is why.
 Sign up and download the report to get full insights!

 China's Innovation Power

 OF THE 3.3 MILLION PATENTS registered worldwide in 2018, almost one in two now comes from China.
 That is almost three times more applications than from the USA, indicated by the recently published report by World Intellectual Property Indicators.
 The average Chinese works 8.4 hours a week longer than the average German.
 Or how Ephraim Kishon would state it: "The Asians have conquered the world market with unfair methods - they work during working hours."

 THE "WAR" IS NO LONGER fought simply regarding technology leadership or access to natural resources.
 The focus is on future generations and their education.
 China has developed into an "Education Hub" over the last decade with more than 600,000 students studying abroad, mainly in the US and the UK, but also with more than 400,000 students coming to China mainly from the neighboring countries.
 The number of Americans coming to China to study decreases and Europeans are generally still hesitant to come to China for their education.